What is kidney disease?

 - citric acid, found in citrus fruits such as oranges, lemons, and grapefruits

-- oxalate, a chemical found in rhubarb, beets, okra, spinach, sweet potatoes, tea, and chocolate
+- oxalate, a chemical found in beets, spinach, sweet potatoes, and chocolate